RascalSoftware/RAT-Docs/source/utilities/plotFuns.rst

 ==============

 The simplest plot available is a simple display of the contents of the *problem* and *results* blocks.
-This takes the following form:
+The initial problem and result used in this section were made by running :ref:`DSPC Standard Layers<DSPC_Standard_Layers>`, after running the example a basic plot takes the following form:

 .. tab-set-code::
     .. code-block:: Matlab